 non-profit groups such as a United Way, Chambers of Commerce or

 functional equivalents, and the major foundations, universities, or

 cultural institutions that contribute to the collective decision making

 While usually the people who discuss regional governance refer to actual taxing entities, stretching the term to include these other actors may be valuable to your thought process.

-Often certain elements of the effectiveness of regional governance actually depends on historical accident, strong personalities, and quirks of state law.
+Let's talk about how your region got into this situation.
+Often certain elements of the effectiveness of regional governance actually depend on historical accident, strong personalities, and quirks of state law.

 So if you think your region doesn't work together when it should, and that fragmented decision making is a problem, don't be too quick to assign blame.
 Start learning the history of how things became as they are.